Home

 4. Retarget those audiences with demo offers

-One example was a law-enforcement webinar campaign.
+One example was a webinar campaign.
 The audience responded extremely well.

 The campaign generated $20 CPL leads, which were later retargeted with demo offers to drive pipeline.
 This workflow allowed Verkada to test 4x times faster than before.